 publicClient | Reads target-chain context, factory or agreement contract state, and current permit nonces. |

-| Target chain/RPC | Must match the chain where the agreement factory or deployed agreement contract is used. |
+| Target chain/RPC | Must match the selected deployment chain or the deployed agreement’s chain. |

 | Signer eligibility | For inputs, the signing wallet must be allowed by the authored input issuer. |